 A smaller college has its advantages: close working relationships with your professors, classmates who become more than faces in the crowd, and opportunities to make a difference on campus.
+All within a safe, warm community, where just about everyone says hello to one another.
+That’s Georgia Southern.

 A big university offers a lot: thousands of course options and more than 120 majors, a constant buzz of activity, big-time sporting events and spirited intramurals, and lively study sessions and intense research opportunities.
 All within a campus of stately buildings, filled with history and tradition.
 That’s Georgia Southern too.